 When I was growing up in rural Texas, my favorite tree was a tall willow in the backyard.
 I loved to climb it and spend hours reading in its branches.
-But, I also loved to watch it sway in the wind, especially during a wild Texas thunderstorm.
+But I also loved to watch it sway in the wind, especially during a wild Texas thunderstorm.
 It never mattered how tough the weather was – it could bend and withstand anything.
 Early in my career, I thought it was important to know exactly where you wanted to go and plan to get there.
-Now after many storms and much life experience I have realized that it is important to be like the willow tree, both focused AND flexible in planning.
+Now after many storms (like the pandemic) and much life experience, I have realized that it is important to be like the willow tree, both focused AND flexible in planning.

-The same is true in the nonprofit sector.
-We have heard more and more experts talk about “nonprofit resiliency.”
+The same is true in the social sector.
+Lately, we hear more and more experts talking about “resiliency.”
 Resilience is our capacity to respond effectively to change, to adapt successfully to new or unforeseen conditions and circumstances, and to seize opportunity.
 It is the central characteristic of organizations that are built for enduring success.
 It is linked with sound decision-making, increased ability to process stress and increased accountability.
-But, how can we as a social sector stand tall, but, like the willow tree, still be capable of bending without breaking?
+But how can we as a social sector stand tall, but, like the willow tree, still be capable of bending without breaking?
 To help you assess your organization’s resiliency, we have developed a short and fun quiz:

 Do most people in your organization …

 - Cherish the organization’s history, but not let it limit their aspirations?

 - Feel like they can uniquely make a positive difference through the organization’s work and take individual responsibility for their work?

 - Get energized by new opportunities and/or challenges?

 - Know how to identify and manage risk in a timely fashion?